 If you or someone you know has a drug or alcohol addiction, or an eating disorder, talk to your doctor or a counselor about finding support.
 These are difficult situations to overcome, but there are people who can help.

-In cases of severe erosion, your dentist may recommend restoring the teeth involved by bonding , or filling a portion with tooth-colored material the same way a chipped tooth is often repaired.
-For more extensive acid damage, you may need a series of crowns.
+In severe erosion cases, your dental professional may recommend restoring your teeth by filling the eroded area with tooth-colored material (a process called bonding) the same way a chipped tooth is often repaired.
+If your damage is deemed too extensive for bonding, you may need a crown or a series of crowns.

 Some tooth wear is unavoidable – you use them every day.
 But there are some kinds of damage, like erosion and tooth cupping, that you can prevent by avoiding the above risk factors to your best ability and practicing good oral hygiene.